kqizr/elden-bash/README.md

-# Elden Bash
+# Elden Shell
-This is a demake of the hit game Elden Ring by From Software written only in Bash.
+This is a demake of the hit game Elden Ring by From Software written only in Shell.

 This Game was originally created by NetworkChuck on Youtube.